rickhull/compsci/RationalPrimeCalendar.md

 ### Implementation and Adoption Challenges

 This proposal is not intended to address local or global adoption.
-It is merely to lay out a more desirable scheme than the status quo.
+The intention is merely to lay out a more desirable scheme than the status quo.
 Adoption will have both costs and benefits.